How To Write a Research Paper On Recycling

 Example of a conclusion on recycling

 There are many opinions regarding the recycling process.
-Some of the discussions include the type of products that can be recycled, benefits of the process to people and environment, cost and effectiveness of recycling and the impacts in curbing global warming.
+Some of the discussions include the type of products that can be recycled, the benefits of the process to people and the environment, the cost and effectiveness of recycling, and the impacts of curbing global warming.
 From the discussion, the benefits of recycling to the economy and environment override the skepticism that is put on the process.
 All stakeholders involved should continue developing innovative strategies to enhance the best practices and policies of recycling.
-Every individual has a responsibility of protecting the earth since it is the only planet with life.
+Every individual has a responsibility of protecting the Earth since it is the only planet with life.

 Research paper revision